KSP Way

 KNOWLEDGE SHARING PROGRAM

-In this context, the Korean Ministry of Economy and Finance (MOEF) launched KSP in 2004 to meet the rising demand for deriving policy implications of the Korean development model and contribute to sustainable prosperity abroad.
-Korea has since served as a leading source of knowledge sharing by conducting the KSP with over 89 countries and has promoted the concept of knowledge-based cooperation along with hosting the G-20 Seoul Summit in 2010 and the Fourth High Level Forum on Aid Effectiveness in Busan in 2011.
+For this purpose, the Ministry of Economy and Finance in 2004 launched the Knowledge Sharing Program (KSP) to meet rising demand for applying policy implications from the Korean development model to spread sustainable prosperity abroad.
+Korea has since served as a leading knowledge sharer by conducting the KSP with over 97 countries and 12 international organizations.